(If you need a crash course on the book of Job, read chapters 1-3, 38, and 42. All of 38-42 if you have time.)

 When a baby is born, what has it accomplished?
 NOTHING!
 For the first two years of life even, it is, quite frankly, useless.
 Until it grows up and makes something of itself, it’s actually quite a burden.
 It’s done nothing of any significance for anyone.
 It has not made the world a better place.
 And yet, a mother is overcome with love for this being simply because it exists.
 Because she made it.
 Because it is hers.
 If the little life is taken immediately, does she not grieve as if it had been intertwined with hers for decades?
 It was her creation.
 It was a part of her.
 No one else has to know or love this baby for it to have made a deep impact on its mother.

-If I, like an infant, accomplish nothing on this Earth, still I have fulfilled my purpose if I recognize my worth in Christ.
-If I die “too young”, if I die “too soon”, if no one ever reads my words, sees my face, remembers me, mourns for me, is saved through me, yet I am treasured in heaven by my loving Creator.
+If I, like an infant, accomplish nothing on this Earth, still I have fulfilled my purpose if I recognize my worth to God.
+If I die “too young,” if I die “too soon,” if no one ever reads my words, sees my face, remembers me, mourns for me, is saved through me, yet I am treasured in heaven by my loving Creator.
 I am a part of Him.
 I bear His image.
 I will sing His praises forever, and even if there’s only One who ever hears it, it is enough.

 It has been a humbling privilege to be brought low enough to see these things.
-To be incapacitated to the point of being worthless to the world, even worthless to myself, so that I might truly understand my worth in Christ.
-I pray that I might be released from the guilt of not “doing something” with my life aside from pointing to Jesus.
+To be incapacitated to the point of being worthless to the world, even worthless to myself, so that I might truly understand my worth to my Creator.
+I pray that I might be released from the guilt of not “doing something” with my life aside from pointing to Truth.
 Because I don’t know if I even have a life ahead of me.

 It turns out, my real drive for healing was to feel useful, nobly to help others, but ultimately a selfish desire for fulfillment.